-Voluntary Counselling and Testing at Rhodes
+Voluntary Counselling and Testing

 Voluntary HIV testing, together with pre-and post-test counselling (VCT) is one of the most effective ways of stopping the spread of HIV, and is available free of charge at Rhodes.